Our Familial and Racial Existence in Heaven

 Introduction

 Many Christians today fundamentally misunderstand the nature of our existence in glory.
 They see themselves as being deracinated and materially indistinguishable from other people-groups.
 They view Galatians 3:28 as, in effect, having a physical and outward fulfillment in heaven, rather than restricting it to the spiritual unity St. Paul intended to convey.
-This inevitably leads to a depreciation of race in our daily lives prior to eternity, and is a fit subject for inquiry.
-I will defend the thesis that in glory we maintain meaningful relations with those of our family and race, not abandoning such covenantal realities for some pretension of atomistic and hollow holiness.
+This inevitably leads to a depreciation of racial and ethnic identity in our daily lives prior to eternity, and is a fit subject for inquiry.
+I will defend the thesis that in glory we maintain meaningful relations with those of our family and ethnic and racial groups, not abandoning such covenantal realities for some pretension of atomistic and hollow holiness.

 Neither Marrying nor Being Given in Marriage